hurddl/GoProUpdates/README.md

-This repository enables with goproupdates.dhurd.com subdomain.
+This repository enables the goproupdates.dhurd.com subdomain.